jonhelton/csv-importer/README.md

 # CsvImporter

-To get started clone the repo, navigater to the repo directory and run `npm install`
+To get started clone the repo, navigate to the repo directory and run `npm install`

 ## Development server